HazyResearch/dd-genomics/README.md

 **[Labeling guidelines](https://docs.google.com/document/d/1z16_Rnmoi5iZ2A80zWxG8FpPVlaib6rM_kswL74HGQs/edit?usp=sharing)**

 #### Prerequisites:
 1. Make sure your env_local.sh is correctly setup in the application root directory
 2. Load tables of interest.
-For example: `deepdive do data/genes` if you'd like to mindtag for gene mentions
+For example: `deepdive do data/genes` if you'd like to label gene mentions

 #### Prepare & launch Mindtagger:
-	* **Automatic**:
-	You can start labeling in two basic steps:
+**Basic**: You can start labeling in two basic steps:

 1. change directory to dd-genomics/labeling: `cd labeling/`
 2. run `./start_mindtagging $MENTION_OR_RELATION [$LABELER_NAME]`: The first argument is required to generate the right hold-out set (gene/phenotype/genepheno).
 The second argument is optional: if none is given, the script will use the `$DDUSER` based on your `env_local.sh`.
 This script will generate the corresponding hold out set, choose an unused port number and launch MindTagger on it.

-	* **Advanced**:
-	If you wish to customize the labeling pipeline, for instance to have a specific port number, perform the following steps.
+**Advanced**: If you wish to customize the labeling pipeline, for instance to have a specific port number, perform the following steps.

 1. change directory to dd-genomics/labeling: `cd labeling/`
 2. Generate adequate hold-out set (`create_new_[g|p|gp]_holdout_set.sh [$LABELER_NAME]`): This script generates a hold-out set for a given relation (g: genes, p: phenotypes, gp: genepheno).
 The argument is optional: if none is given, the script will use the `$DDUSER` based on your `env_local.sh`.
-	3. Choose a port number: export PORT=XXXX
+3. Choose a port number: for example `export PORT=6593`
-	4. Fire Mindtagger: ./start-gui.sh
+4. Fire Mindtagger: `./start-gui.sh`

 Using **genes** as an example: